tessgi/TessGiWebsite/content/pages/data-analysis/data_release_notes.md

 	<p>Data products for the 20 second mode have the keyword "fast" in the file names.</p>
 	<p>For 20-second data, only target pixel files, light curve files, collateral pixel files, and co-trending basis vectors (CBVs) were produced.</p>
 	<p>As usual cosmic rays were mitigated in the 2-minute cadence data and 10-minute FFIs by an algorithm running on the instrument firmware - see DRN pg.
 8, for more info.
 Note however, that in the new 20-second pixel data cosmic rays were identified and removed in the pipeline, and that they can be restored in the pixel data and light curves if necessary.</p>
 	<p>The background correction employed throughout the primary mission was updated for the extended mission.
 The new method provides improved results for fainter and crowded stars.
 The correction is applied only to 2-min and 20-sec data.
-A full explanation of this correction on pg.
-10.</p>
+A full explanation of this correction is on pg.
+10 of the DRN</p>
-        <p>For targets observed in both Year 1 and Year 3, Year 3 processing was done using TIC 8.1 while TIC 7 was used for Year 1 processing; this may result in differences in results for certain targets.
+        <p>For targets observed in both Year 1 and Year 3, Year 3 processing was done using TIC 8.1 while TIC 7 was used for Year 1 processing; this may result in different results for certain targets.
 Differences for some crowded and/or dim targets may also result from the background correction algorithm update.
 Reprocessing of Year 1 data with TIC 8.1 and the latest codebase is underway at the SPOC, as of Fall 2020. </p>
        </tr>

 </table>